Gauteng Tourist AttractionsThe South African Reserve Bank

 Regarded as the highest building in Pretoria / Tshwane, with a basement that extends some 25 metres below ground (for very good reason; where better to place a vault or two), SARB (The South African Reserve Bank) is the country’s central bank; its purpose to protect the value of the currency, and to achieve and maintain financial stability.

-Its governor, Tito Mboweni, is something of a celebrity.
+Its governor from 8 August 1999 to 8 November 2009, Tito Mboweni, is something of a celebrity.
 The eighth Governor of the South African Reserve Bank he is also one of the World Economic Forum’s Global Leaders of Tomorrow and, aside from an obvious enthusiasm for fly fishing and soccer, has proved a prudent and reliable governor who approaches money with a solidness that has earned him much respect.

 The Reserve Bank implements the country’s monetary policy, guided on the one hand by its consideration of economic developments and on the other, its goal to achieve monetary stability.
 Thus the bank regulates both the cost of money and its accessibility.